btcbarkeep/aina-api/FRONTEND_SETUP.md

   is_read: boolean;
   read_at?: string;
   replies_disabled: boolean;  // If true, only admins can reply (bulk announcements)
+  is_bulk: boolean;  // If true, this is a bulk message/announcement (use for UI announcement bar)
   created_at: string;
   updated_at: string;
 }